gradient-here/SVG-icon-store/README.md

 <br>
 SVG Icon Store
 <br><br>
-SVG Icon Store allows for the dynamic store all your projects SVG icons in one location to aid in maintainability.
+SVG Icon Store allows for the dynamic store of all your projects SVG icons in one location to aid in maintainability.

 ## Overview